luije87/documentation/application_consortia.rst

 Job postings can also be shared with a whole consortia in the same way that jobs can be posted to many schools.
 To post a job to a whole consortium, the employer must choose each school they'd like to share with.

-NOTE: Simpler consortium job sharing is in progress.
+.. note:: Simpler consortium job sharing is in progress.